 Curracloe Strand is the longest beach in Ireland.
 Complete with golden sand, it lies just northeast of the town of Wexford, Ireland.
-Curracloe Strand and nearby Ballinesker Beach were used in the filming of Saving Private Ryan, due to the similarities between the sandy beaches of Normandy, France.
+Curracloe Strand and nearby Ballinesker Beach were used in the filming of Saving Private Ryan, due to their similarities to the sandy beaches of Normandy, France.
 Curracloe Strand is an ideal family getaway, with the perfect landscape for sandcastle building and walks along the shore.

 The famed Cliffs of Moher are perhaps the most photographed coastal region of Ireland.
 With beautiful vistas overlooking the sea and rugged cliffs, the Cliffs of Moher are a hotspot for anyone visiting Ireland.
-Easily accessible from Dublin and from Galway, the Cliffs of Moher provide the ultimate solo or family destination.
+Easily accessible from Dublin and Galway, the Cliffs of Moher provide the ultimate solo or family destination.

-Journey up north to Sligo, Ireland and you’ll find the charming village of Rosses Point and its surrounding peninsula.
+Journey up north to Sligo, Ireland, and you’ll find the charming village of Rosses Point and its surrounding peninsula.
 Rosses Point has a lovely walk along the cliffs that is easily accessible and a flat hike appropriate for walkers of all ages.
 Sligo was home to author William Butler Yeats, who spent his summers at Rosses Point and whose gravestone is a close drive from the pleasant beaches.
 Rosses Point is also home to the Sligo Yacht Club and the County Sligo Golf Club, which hosts the annual West of Ireland championship.

 Drive up the east coast to enter the separate nation of Northern Ireland, and you’ll find the majestic Giant’s Causeway.
-The causeway is a UNESCO World Heritage Site, as its hexagonal columns and rocks originated from a booming volcanic eruption.
+The causeway is a UNESCO World Heritage site, as its hexagonal columns and rocks originated from a booming volcanic eruption.
 Legend states that giant Finn MacCool built the causeway in order to connect the North Channel, to defeat another giant who challenged Gaelic territory.